Note: only do this if you have been explicitly asked to do so.

 The exact command line that you used when you had the problem (in a text file)

-The full stack trace (program output in the console) from the start of the run to the end or error message (in a text file)
+The full log output (program output in the console) from the start of the run to the end or error message (in a text file)

 A snippet of the BAM file if applicable and the index (.bai) file associated with it